Badgerati/Fudge/README.md

 Fudge is a PowerShell tool to help manage software packages via Chocolatey for specific development projects.
 Think NPM and Bower, but for Chocolatey.

-Fudge is in Beta, so there may be bugs; any bugs/features should be raised in the GitHub issues tab.
+If you find any bugs, or have any feature requests, please raise them in the GitHub issues tab.

 ## Installing

-[Fudge](https://chocolatey.org/packages/fudge) can be installed via Chocolatey soon (and via NuGet soon also).
+[Fudge](https://chocolatey.org/packages/fudge) can be installed via Chocolatey soon.

 ## Features